-- What is RTK GPS?
+What is RTK GPS?
+A beginner’s guide to Real-Time Kinematic positioning

-- How RTK works?
+How does RTK GPS works?

 RTK, or Real-Time Kinematic, is a positioning method that improves GNSS accuracy from meters down to centimeters.
 It does this by correcting satellite signal errors in real time.

-An RTK system includes two GNSS receivers: a base and a rover.
-The base station is set at a known location and constantly receives satellite signals.
 It then sends corrections to the rover, which is the moving unit that needs to determine its accurate position.
 Because both units are observing the same satellites under nearly identical conditions, the rover can use the base’s corrections to eliminate common errors.

 This method allows the rover to deliver precise position data with centimeter-level accuracy.
 RTK GPS technology is especially useful in surveying, mapping, agriculture, construction, and inspection tasks—where real-time precision is critical.